 The word "meditation" is very popular in Western culture.
 The main source of its popularity is based on the yoga practices and philosophy.
-In Taoism, meditation doesn't follow the same purpose like yoga.
-Furthermore, there are no postures (asanas), nor inner concentration or fusional feelings.
+But the Taoist meditation doesn't aim at the same goal like yoga.
+It has no postures (asanas), nor inner concentration or "oceanic" feelings.
 Talking about Taoist meditation Alan Watts wrote:

 Contemplative Taoists will be happily to sit with yogis and Zennists for as long as is reasonable and comfortable, but when nature tells us that we are 'pushing the river' we will get up and do something else, or even go to sleep.(From Tao: The Watercourse Way).

 Basically, Taoist meditation is more like a sort of wisdom achieved by close observation of the things and phenomena in the world surrounding us.
-Such wisdom should help us go alongside with things and not against them, and is surely related to the Nondoing concept and practice.
+Such wisdom should help us go alongside with things and not against them, and is surely related with the nondoing concept and practice.

-The phrase "no longer spoke of profit and loss" points to the complete detachment of the Taoist from all contingencies of human ethics.
+The phrase "no longer spoke of profit and loss" points to the complete detachment from all contingencies of human ethics.

 It surely helps one to free himself from the "you should" of everyday life in order to achieve the child-like nature.
 It is the return to the genuine purity of the human mind.